Can You Get an Infection in Your Feet and Ankle?

 Discoloration on feet and ankles often signals a change in skin pigmentation.
 This color change might be as simple as a bruise from bumping your foot or something more serious, like venous insufficiency, where blood doesn’t flow properly through your veins.

-If you look at foot discoloration pictures, you can see that the skin on your feet and ankles is particularly delicate and more likely to change color because it’s thinner and has many blood vessels close to the surface.
-You can take various foot and ankle treatments in Arizona to address these issues.
+If you look at foot discoloration pictures and ankle discoloration pictures, you can see that the skin on your feet and ankles is particularly delicate and more likely to change color because it’s thinner and has many blood vessels close to the surface.
+You can take various foot and ankle treatments in Mesa, Arizona to address these issues.

 What Causes Skin Discoloration on Feet and Ankles?